harvard-cs205/CS205-Spring2017-Projects/README.md

 - You can implement the solution in any programming language of your choice (discuss with supervisors).
 - In the interdisciplinary spirit of the subject area, and the cs205course, projects and project teams should have multiple disciplines.

-## Advanced concepts and technologies
-To create novel parallel software solutions the project can make use of advanced concepts and technology that was explored in the course.
-Implementations in the form of libraries and open source software  are available to build niche applications on top of it:
-- Communication avoiding algorithms  to achieve strong scaling (to be installed on Odyssey).
-- Parallel algorithm formulation in the semi-ring (libraries).
-- Polyhedral model software to synthesise tiled parallel programs (OpenMP). https://sourceforge.net/projects/pocc/
-- ‘Cutting edge’ P100 GPU architecture at 10 TeraFlops throughput from National resource (https://www.xsede.org/). (to be organised).

 ## Research output (optional)
 Optionally, the project may take the path of research and generate a research paper as output.
 In this case the project requirements are: